neoforged/.github/primers/1.21.6/index.md

 ### GuiElementRenderState

 Now that we understand ordering, what exactly is the `GuiElementRenderState` that we've been using?
 Well essentially, every object rendered to the screen is represented by a `GuiElementRenderState`, from the player seen in the inventory menu to each individual item.
 A `GuiElementRenderState` defines four methods.
-First, there are the common ones used for ordering and how to render to the screen (`pipeline`, `scissorArea`, `textureSetup`).
+First, there are the common ones used for ordering and how to render to the screen (`pipeline`, `scissorArea`, `textureSetup`, `bounds`).
 Then there is `buildVertices`, which takes in the `VertexConsumer` to write the vertices to and the z-depth.
 For GUIs, this typically calls `VertexConsumer#addVertexWith2DPose`.

 There are three types of `GuiElementRenderState`s provided by vanilla: `BlitRenderState`, `ColoredRectangleRenderState`, and `GlyphRenderState`. `ColoredRectangleRenderState` and `GlyphRenderState` are simple cases for handling a basic color rectangle and text character, respectively. `BlitRenderState` covers every other case as almost every method eventually writes to a `GpuTexture` which is then consumed by this.